-Newnham Croft is fortunate to be able to provide eight classes to accommodate the seven school years of learning from Reception through Years 1 to 6.
-This allows us to organise the school in such a way that the children can benefit from smaller class sizes in Reception and Key Stage 1, with about 25 children in each class.
+Newnham Croft is fortunate to be able to provide eight classes during the year to accommodate the seven school years of learning from Reception through Years 1 to 6.
+The will consist of a class of 30 Reception children, a class of 24 Year 1s, a class of 24 Year 2s and a class of 20 mixed Year 1/2s.

 We create a classing structure that best meets the needs and requirements of the varying cohorts in the school.
 This flexibility of class organisation gives us greater ability to meet the learning needs of cohorts and individual children.
+The decisions made about which class to allocate children to is based on the wellbeing of the child; no consideration is given to streaming due to ability.

 We endeavour to have well balanced classes, and in making the decision about which class will best suit each child, we take into account many factors, including gender balance, Special Educational Needs, children with English as an additional language, friendships, siblings, emotional maturity, previous experience of schooling, and parental views.
-Often we will use mixed age year groups to achieve this.